Why is A Lack of Empathy in Relationships so Hard?

 If you’re involved with someone who lacks empathy, let go of the expectation that one day, they will magically empathize for someone better.
 Let go of ALL expectations and remember…

 Once you know that you’re dealing with an unempathetic person, if you keep re-engaging, that’s not them hurting you, that’s you continuing to immerse your head in the toilet and then cry because you’re sick and smelly.
-Keep your boundaries intact and understand that you wouldn’t be in this situation if you had more empathy for yourself.
+Keep your boundaries intact, enforce your standards, and understand that you wouldn’t be in this situation if you had more empathy for yourself.

 Unempathetic people are all about themselves.
 This is why they’re so impactful on you and your emotions.
 They withhold from you and keep you in the emotional desert.
 And then, when they do give you a little drop, you overvalue it and mistake it for a gallon.
 It’s just a dirty drop.